 Test results on eccentrically loaded 2-block high and 3-block high prisms made of 6-in and 8-in block are given in tables 5.5 and 5.6, respectively.
 These tables note the age, as well as the date of fabrication of prisms.
-This is noted since the strength of prisms fabricated on certain dates sometimes deviated markedly from the generally observed trend.
+This is important since it appears that the strength of prisms fabricated on certain dates sometimes tended to deviate markedly from the generally observed trend.